Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 Bridge #1605

 The C&O built this bridge over Rt.
 15/33 in the 1930’s.
-It must have replaced an earlier structure because one of my references talks about the railroad overpass on Main Street in 1916.
-This photo was taken in 1988.
-In 1995 the bridge was raised to accommodate truck traffic.
+It was a replacement for an earlier single track bridge (see below).
+This photo was taken in August of 1995.
+Sometime prior to this photo, the bridge had been raised to accommodate truck traffic (note the reddish colored bridge shoe under the center of the bridge).
 Shortly after that, CSX painted it powder blue.
-(1988 photo)
+(1995 photo by Larry Z. Daily)

 This drawing shows the general shape of the pre-1930’s bridge over Main Street.
 It was prepared from some C&O drawings that Gary Smith found and copied for me.
 One was dated 1930, the other (possibly) 1929.